 No percentage fees with PADs

 Pre-authorized debit, on the other hand, can be processed without a percentage fee.
-They are offered by some banks and some third-party processors (such as Rotessa) for a fixed, non-percentage fee.
-Rotessa, for example, offers PAD payments for as low as 35 cents each.
+They are offered by some banks and some third-party processors for a fixed, non-percentage fee.
+Rotessa, for example, offers PAD payments for a fixed monthly cost, plus a per-transaction fee.

 For small payments, the difference between a percentage fee and a fixed fee may not be significant.
 For larger payments, however, like $1000 for rent, the difference can be substantial — between $20 and $40 for a credit card payment and a few cents for a pre-authorized debit payment.